corda/samples/cordapp-upgrades/README.md

  `./gradlew issueBetweenNodes`, which will issue an obligation between each pair of nodes in the network).

 2. Shut down the network, then upgrade one of the nodes to the new version of the contract.
-This also requires upgrading to the latest version of the workflows CorDapp, as older versions are compiled against the initial contract.
+This also requires upgrading the same node to the latest version of the workflows CorDapp, as older versions are compiled against the initial contract.
  The upgrade can be carried out by running `scripts/upgradeNodes.sh workflows v3-can-default PartyA` and `scripts/upgradeNodes.sh contracts v2-can-default PartyA`.
-Note: There is some additional configuration for the nodes running the new versions of the workflows CorDapp.
+Note: There is some additional cordapp configuration for the new versions of the workflows CorDapp, which can be found in the cordapps/config folder in the node.
 This configuration is used to control whether the new field in the contract state is set when the state is created.
 The no downgrade rule will prevent nodes with only the old contract version from using the state if it has new fields set, and so as a result the new field cannot be set until all nodes in the network are upgraded.
 To begin with, this configuration